amiralles/abacus/README.md

 // that belongs to him/her.
 We can inject our own variables into the
 // interpreter's run-time context and use them as if they were standard fields.

-// In a real system you'll probbabily grab some values from session
+// In a real system you'll probably grab some values from session
 // objects and sutff like that.

 var locNames  = new string[] { "curr_usr" };